GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/meta-directives/en.md

 `@forEach` iterates over a list of elements from the queried entity, and passes a reference to the iterated element to the nested directive(s).

 For instance, field `Post.categoryNames` is of type `[String]`.
-Using `@forEach`, we can iterate each of the category names, each of type `String`, and apply an operation to it via some nested directive.
+Using `@forEach`, we can iterate the category names and apply an operation to each of them via some nested directive.

 In this query, the post categories are translated from English to French: